INSIGNEO/pFIRE/doc/tutorial.rst

 .. |sad2happy_map_render| image:: /tutorial_files/faces_1/sad2happy_map_render.png

-The resulting image shows the moved image in red, and the fixed image in grey, with the map vector field overlaid.
+The resulting image shows the moved image in red, and the registered image in grey, with the map vector field overlaid.
 In this case the map is inverted to show the direction of motion of the pixels between the moved and fixed images.

 ParaView
 """"""""